Applying for Aid

 The FAFSA should be on file with the Office of Admission and Financial Assistance by March 1 in order to be considered for institutional aid.

-A limited number of need-based scholarships are awarded to incoming students based on their financial need, as determined by their FAFSA and need-based application form.
+A limited number of need-based scholarships are awarded to incoming students based on their financial need, as determined by their FAFSA and the Loyola University Chicago School of Law Financial Aid Application.
 These need-based scholarships are funded primarily through the law alumni annual campaign and are renewable if financial need continues in subsequent years.

-Before you can receive any funds from a loan, you must complete a promissory note.
+Before you can receive any funds from a loan, you must complete a Master Promissory Note (MPN).
 A promissory note is your legal commitment to repay the loan funds, any accrued interest and fees to the lender of the loan.
+There is a separate MPN for each type of federal loan.

-A master promissory note (MPN) is only completed at the time you receive your first loan from the lender for a specific loan type.
+A MPN is only completed at the time you receive the first loan from the lender for a specific loan type.
 This MPN covers all loans awarded to you while you are enrolled at Loyola University Chicago.

 A U.S. Department of Education PIN is required to complete all MPNs for these loan programs.
 If you do not have a PIN from the U.S. Department of Education or if you have forgotten it you may apply for one online at www.pin.ed.gov